The Bee Gees: How Can You Mend a Broken Heart

 The Bee Gees: How Can You Mend a Broken Heart is a 2020 American documentary film, directed by Frank Marshall.
 It follows the life and career of the Bee Gees.

 The film had a limited theatrical release in the U.K., Australia and New Zealand on December 3, 2020 with its worldwide release on December 12, 2020, through HBO Max.
-It received positive reviews and has been nominated for six Emmy Awards, including the Emmy Award for Outstanding Documentary or Nonfiction Special.
+It received positive reviews and was nominated for six Emmy Awards, including the Emmy Award for Outstanding Documentary or Nonfiction Special.

 Synopsis

 The film follows the life and career of brothers Barry, Robin and Maurice Gibb, the Bee Gees.
 It includes interviews with Barry, alongside archival interviews with Robin and Maurice, plus new interviews with Vince Melouney (former Bee Gees' guitarist during the mid-to-late 1960s) and former touring members Alan Kendall and Blue Weaver.

 It also features interviews with other musicians and individuals in the Bee Gees' orbit, including Lulu, Yvonne Gibb, and archival interviews with the Bee Gees' younger brother Andy Gibb.

 Other musicians and individuals (outside of the Bee Gees' orbit) interviewed include Justin Timberlake, Noel Gallagher, Nick Jonas, Chris Martin, Eric Clapton, Mark Ronson, and Bill Oakes.